 Also, the Marriott Bonvoy Boundless™ Credit Card replaced the Marriott Rewards Premier Plus Credit Card.
 The biggest changes seem to be with the premium and business versions of the card.

 To better understand what exactly the American Express cards offer, let’s look into each one and how they differ from their former Starwood counterparts.

-If you had the premium Starwood Preferred Guest American Express Luxury Card, its name will be the Marriott Bonvoy Brilliant American Express Card.
-You should receive a card in the mail beginning in March 2019.
+If you had the premium Starwood Preferred Guest American Express Luxury Card, its name is now the Marriott Bonvoy Brilliant American Express Card.

 The cards come with some type of bonus earning on particular categories (most notably at participating Marriott Bonvoy properties).
 Plus, if you have any of these cards, you automatically receive 15 free elite nights each year to help you climb to the next level, Bonvoy Platinum Elite.
 The Bonvoy Platinum Elite level comes with potential room upgrades and club lounge access benefits when available.